Aaron Brooks (baseball): Milwaukee Brewers

 The next day, the Milwaukee Brewers claimed him off waivers.
 He pitched for the Colorado Springs Sky Sox of the PCL, and was promoted to the major leagues on August 30, 2018.
 The very next day, Brooks was designated for assignment by the Brewers, without appearing in a game, in order to make room on the roster for the team's acquisitions of Curtis Granderson and Gio González.

-Oakland Athletics (Second stint)
+Oakland Athletics (second stint)

-On September 3, 2018, he was acquired by the Athletics for cash considerations, his second stint with the organization.
+On September 3, 2018, Brooks was traded to the Oakland Athletics in exchange for cash considerations, his second stint with the organization.
 Brooks entered Spring training of 2019 competing for a rotation spot.
 He won the fifth spot in the rotation after numerous injuries sustained to other starters.
 On July 3, Brooks was designated for assignment.

 Baltimore Orioles

 On July 6, 2019, Brooks was claimed off waivers by the Baltimore Orioles.
-After finishing the season with the Orioles, he was released to pursue an opportunity in Korea on November 12, 2019.
+In 14 games (12 starts) for Baltimore, he compiled a 4–5 record and 6.18 ERA with 39 strikeouts across 59 2/3 innings pitched.
+After finishing the season with the Orioles, Brooks was released to pursue an opportunity in Korea on November 12.